 Not Toxic (Not T).
-Based on available acute ecotoxicity values greater than 1 mg/L, and chronic ecotoxicity values greater than 0.1 mg/L, the organic components of all chemicals in this group, except for lead dioctanoate, are categorised as Not Toxic.
+Based on available acute ecotoxicity values greater than 1 mg/L, and chronic ecotoxicity values greater than 0.1 mg/L, the organic components of all chemicals in this group expect for lead octanoate are categorised as Not Toxic.